 Blogger Review: How to use Blogger

 The best thing about Blogger is it is free of cost.
 And its intuitive dashboard is clutter-free and less complicated so that anyone with or without experience in blogging can get started today and make a blog.

-In a previous tutorial, I shared how to create a Blogspot blog in detail.
+In a previous tutorial, I shared the details of how to create a Blogspot blog.
 But, for the sake of this Blogger review, I will share those steps again and reveal some key features.

 First of all, you must have a Google account to have a Blogspot blog.
 The best part is one Google account can manage multiple Blogger blogs.

 Go to the Blogger.com homepage and log in to your Blogger account.